How we write and publish

 5 min

-Before you save the markdown file or send it to Rachel, scan the entire output for any of these tags:
+Before you take the markdown to the Publish Blog page, scan the entire output for any of these tags:

 • [SOURCE NEEDED] - a statistic Claude could not verify.
 Either find a real, named source and add it inline ("According to [Source], [stat]") or cut the sentence entirely.